Earth has been sending out manned probes to other planets now for fifty years. The

 Chapter 1: Regal 1

-Jack is a forty-year old planet explorer.
-He wears a Rank 6 patch with a red star to the right of the number and a purple star to the left.
-He’s standing in
+Jack is a forty-year old planet exploration commander.
+He wears a Rank 6 patch with a gold star above the number indicating he’s the base commander, a purple

 Steve replies, “Come on, Jack!
 Just take it out, please!
 You know how to do that, right?”

 Jack answers, “I just need to see if it laid any eggs in your blood stream.
 In this case the eye is the best place to look for them and the easiest way to tell.”
 He